OPEC and allies prepare to deepen oil output cuts

 Iraq, OPEC’s second largest producer, said on Tuesday OPEC de facto leader Saudi Arabia was supporting cuts of 1.6 million bpd, or 1.6% of global demand.

-The current cuts expire in March and OPEC sources and delegates have said the new deal could be extended to June or until the end of 2020.
+Saudi Energy Minister Prince Abdulaziz bin Salman said he “feels good” about this week’s meetings but declined to comment on policy matters in Vienna.

-Saudi Energy Minister Prince Abdulaziz bin Salman has so far declined to comment on policy matters in Vienna.
+Russian Energy Minister Alexander Novak told Prince Abdulaziz on Thursday that Russia-Saudi energy cooperation should continue, his ministry reported.

-Russian Energy Minister Alexander Novak was cited by his ministry as telling Prince Abdulaziz on Thursday that Russia-Saudi energy cooperation should continue.
+Oil minister Bijan Zangeneh of Iran, which is exempt from the cuts, said he would support a deeper cut if that was agreed by other producers.

-GRAPHIC: OPEC's share of global oil supply shrinks, click here
+(Graphic: OPEC's share of global oil supply shrinks - here)

 Saudi Arabia needs higher oil prices to support its budget revenue and the pending initial public offering (IPO) of state-owned oil giant Saudi Aramco with pricing of the IPO expected on Thursday.

 OPEC’s actions have supported oil prices at around $50-$75 per barrel over the past year.
-Brent crude futures on Thursday were trading near $63 per barrel.
+Brent crude futures on Thursday extended this week’s gains to trade above $63 per barrel.
 [O/R]

 OPEC sources have also said Riyadh was pressing fellow members Iraq and Nigeria to improve their compliance with quotas, which could provide an additional reduction of up to 400,000 bpd.